 We at PRISM know that selecting a Support Coordination Agency is an important decision that comes with many questions.
-Below are a list of frequently asked questions.
+Below is a list of frequently asked questions.

->

-> Our Support Coordinators typically support no more than 30 clients.
+Our Support Coordinators typically support no more than 30 clients.
 Many support much less depending on their client’s needs.

 How long will I work with the same Support Coordinator?

 We at PRISM believe in lasting relationships.
 It is our goal to assign a Support Coordinator on a consistent basis.
 We are proud when our Support Coordinators develop lasting relationships with the individuals and families they serve.

 How will you know which Support Coordinator will be right for me?

 We at PRISM understand that quality relationships matter.
 We are proud to have a diverse group of Support Coordinators on staff.
 Clients have the opportunity to try then choose from our many Support Coordinators available.